 (II) a permit issued by an NRC master material licensee that is authorized to permit the medical use of radioactive material;

-(III) a permit issued by a specific licensee with broad scope authorization issued by the agency, the NRC, or an agreement state authorizing the medical or veterinary use of radioactive material; or
+(III) a permit issued by a specific licensee of broad scope issued by the department , the NRC, or an agreement state authorizing the medical or veterinary use of radioactive material; or

-(IV) a permit issued by an NRC master material licensee with broad scope authorization that authorizes the medical use of radioactive material.
+(IV) a permit issued by an NRC master material licensee of broad scope that authorizes the medical use of radioactive material.

-(6) Brachytherapy--A method of radiation therapy in which plated, embedded, activated, or sealed sources are utilized to deliver a radiation dose at a distance of up to a few centimeters, by surface, intracavitary, intraluminal, or interstitial application.
+(7) Brachytherapy--A method of radiation therapy in which plated, embedded, activated, or sealed sources are utilized to deliver a radiation dose at a distance of up to a few centimeters, by surface, intracavitary, intraluminal, or interstitial application.